 They use any language that makes you feel as though you don’t have a choice.

 The important thing to remember is that until your parental rights are terminated legally, you still have a choice.
 Just because you talked with an adoption agency, or considered or matched with hopeful adoptive families does not mean that you have lost your ability to parent your child.
 You can still change your mind about adoption.
 If the adoption agency begins saying things to you like how happy you are going to make the adoptive family, that you have to sign at a certain point, that you must pay back any expenses if you change your mind, that you can’t have the hospital time to yourself or take the baby home for a few days before making your decision, run as far and as fast from the agency as you can!
 Find power in being able to make the decision that best fits your situation and don’t allow someone making a profit to sway your choice in any sort of way.

 While we ended up placing our son privately through an attorney, I considered using an agency.
 I contacted one and emailed with a counselor.
 Though we knew that I was pregnant with a boy, the agency still sent profiles of families that were gender-specific to girls.
 I did not feel they were receptive to my requests though I had a few and only contacted them once or twice.
 When I backed off because we had matched privately and were sure of our choice, I still received emails and phone calls somewhat persistently.
-To a pregnant woman in crisis, it may seem that an agency is doing so for her benefit, but sadly, this is not always the case.
+To a woman in a crisis pregnancy, it may seem that an agency is doing so for her benefit, but sadly, this is not always the case.

 While there are some agencies that may not have your best interests at heart, that is certainly not true of all agencies.
 It is important to make sure you look for signs as to whether they care for your best interests and the interests of your child.
 Take time to navigate adoption on your terms if that is the path you need to take.
 Remember that during a time you may feel very alone, you are not.
 There are people who do care for you and want the desires of your heart to be seen to, and you should accept nothing less.